naixard/naixard.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Senior Engineer at <a href='https://www.dnv.com/'>DNV</a> based in Yokohama, Japan
+subtitle: Senior Engineer at <a href='https://www.dnv.com/'>DNV</a> based in Yokohama

 profile:
   align: right